akrabat/AkrabatSession/README.md

 [session directives](http://www.php.net/manual/en/session.configuration.php)

-Some The key ones are:
+Some of the more useful ones are:

 * `name` - Name of the session
 * `remember_me_seconds` - Number of seconds to make session sticky, when rememberMe() is called.
 Default is 2 weeks (1209600 seconds)